Jump to topic

 Wavefront-optimized surgery prevents higher-order aberrations better than conventional LASIK.
 This means clearer vision, particularly at night.

-What is a wavefront?
+What is a Wavefront?

 If you imagine multiple rays of light, the wavefront is a surface perpendicular to corresponding points on each of these light rays.

-Wavefront-Optimized LASIK Procedure Overview
+Wavefront-Optimized LASIK Procedure Steps

 - Before surgery, your eye doctor will check your prescription, which is called a subjective refraction.
 You may be familiar with this part of the eye exam when you must choose which lens looks clearer.